-• Dependence on two main airports: In 2018, 21.9% of total passenger air traffic volume was handled by Adolfo Suáez Madrid-Barajas Airport and 19% by Josep Tarradellas Barcelona-El Prat Airport (21.8% and 19.0%, respectively, for the nine-month period ended 30 September 2019) (For more Information, see "Description of the Issuer - Airports").
+Dependence on two main airports: In 2019, 22.4% of total passenger air traffic volume was handled by Adolfo Suáez Madrid-Barajas Airport and 19.1% by Josep Tarradellas Barcelona-El Prat Airport (22.6% and 17.2%, respectively, for the nine-month period ended 30 September 2020) (For more Information, see "Description of the Issuer - Airports").
 The Group is therefore dependent on these two airports for a substantial portion of its total revenue.

-If either or both of these airports should suffer any disruption in its operations due to shocks or events (such as natural disasters, terrorist attack, aircraft accidents and/or infrastructure failure), macroeconomic or political factors (such as a deterioration in the Spanish economy and/or political instability in Catalonia), adverse business developments (for example, if Iberia moved its center of operations away from Adolfo Suárez Madrid-Barajas Airport) and/or competition (whether from other airports or from alternative modes of transportation, such as the high-speed rail connection between Madrid and Barcelona), the total revenue generated by either or both of these airports could be materially and adversely affected.
+If either or both of these airports should suffer any further disruption in its operations due to shocks or events (such as natural disasters, terrorist attack, aircraft accidents and/or infrastructure failure), macroeconomic or political factors (such as a deterioration in the Spanish economy and/or another pandemic as the current Covid-19 one), adverse business developments (for example, if Iberia moved its center of operations away from Adolfo Suárez Madrid-Barajas Airport) and/or competition (whether from other airports or from alternative modes of transportation, such as the high-speed rail connection between Madrid and Barcelona), the total revenue generated by either or both of these airports could be materially and adversely affected.
 This in turn could have a material adverse effect on the Group's business, financial condition and results of operations.